Classic Gluten-Free Pie Crust Recipes

-To roll out the dough, dust your work surface thoroughly with gluten-free flour and use a well-floured rolling pin to prevent the dough from sticking.
+To roll out the gluten-free dough, dust your work surface thoroughly with gluten-free flour and use a well-floured rolling pin to prevent the dough from sticking.
 Another option: Roll the dough between two generous pieces of wax paper.
 This simplifies clean up.

 Plating the Dough

-If you roll the dough out on a floured surface, transfer the dough onto the pie pan by rolling it onto the rolling pin first.
+If you roll the gluten-free dough out on a floured surface, transfer the dough onto the pie pan by rolling it onto the rolling pin first.
 Then place the rolling pin on the edge of your pie pan and unravel the dough.
 Press the dough gently into place and trim the edges to fit.

 If you roll the dough between wax paper, remove one piece of wax paper and carefully place that side of the dough into the pie pan.
 Press the dough gently into place.
 Remove the top piece of wax paper and trim dough edges to fit.

 This is important.
 This dough recipe will dry out if you let it sit too long—so work quickly.
 Roll the dough out immediately after you make it.
 No need to chill gluten-free dough before rolling.

 Glossing the Dough